KevinRiady/HCCF_HackInstead_Submission/README.md

-# Hi!
-Welcome to HCCF's Github Repo.
+# Welcome to HCCF's Github Repo.
 Our code for ScrapstoDishes resides here.

 Our application is developed with Flutter.
 Coded with the Dart language, ScrapstoDishes is deployable on both **Android and iOS**.